siddhantgidde/Phonenow_Call_Center/README.md

 #### From the analysis, I found answers to interesting questions such as:

-1.How many customers answered the call, and how many did not answer the call?
+1. How many customers answered the call, and how many did not answer the call?
 2. How many customers had their problems resolved, and how many did not?
 3. What is the overall customer satisfaction?
 4. What is the average speed of answering the call?